 What Can SQL Do?

-- SQL can DELETE records from a database table.
+- DELETE: Remove data from a table.

 - CREATE: Create new tables, views, stored procedures, and other database objects.

 - ALTER: Modify the structure of existing tables, views, and other database objects.